Using libvirt/KVM with Vagrant

 Starting Virtual Machines in Batches

-vagrant-libvirt plugin tries to start all the virtual machines specified in Vagrantfile in parallel.
-The resulting strain on CPU resources might cause VM boot failures in very large topologies.
+vagrant-libvirt plugin tries to start all virtual machines specified in Vagrantfile in parallel.
+The resulting strain on CPU resources might cause VM boot failures in large topologies.
 As a workaround, you can configure libvirt virtualization provider to execute a series of vagrant up commands to start the virtual machines in smaller batches:

 • Configure the batch size with defaults.providers.libvirt.batch_size parameter (an integer between 1 and 50)